Monday, February 22, 2010

 SIDE BY SIDE WITH SINATRA

-Paul Reuben's antics in the movie theater not only ruined his career and tainted his image but ended, "THE PEE-WEE'S PLAYHOUSE," TV show at the height of its popularity.
-The show was canceled before my son Andrew was born but at four, he was exposed to the reruns.
+Paul Reuben's antics in the movie theater not only ruined his career and tainted his image but ended, "THE PEE-WEE'S PLAYHOUSE," TV show, at the height of its popularity.
+The show was canceled before my son Andrew was born but when he was four, the reruns were introduced to him.

 "PEE-WEE'S PLAYHOUSE," RAN FOR 5 SEASONS, 45 EPISODES FROM 1986-1990.

-The show's fantasy was perfect for Andrew and he liked the idea of a childish adult.
-Plus the colorful silliness, odd-ball characters, music, animals, cartoons and nutty educational/ life lessons made each show a feast for little children's senses.
+The show's fantasy was perfect for my boy and he liked the idea of a childish adult.
+Plus the colorful silliness, odd-ball characters, music, animals, cartoons and nutty educational/ life lessons made each show a feast for his budding sophistication.

 http://www.youtube.com/watch?v=BKcYGOIJhqo